Xilinx/PYNQ/docs/source/2_getting_started.rst

 You can also connect to the board using a USB cable, and terminal, to manually configure the Ethernet/IP and any other operating system settings.
 See the FAQ for more details on connecting to the board, and changing the IP settings of the board.

-Two scripts are available if you need help configuring the Ethernet on a Windows computer, ``pynq_enable_static_IP_windows.bat`` and ``pynq_disable_static_IP_windows.bat`` available in the ``<GitHub respository>\Pynq\Ubuntu`` folder to allow you to enable/disable a static IP address on your host Windows machine.
+Two scripts are available if you need help configuring the Ethernet on a Windows computer, ``pynq_enable_static_IP_windows.bat`` and ``pynq_disable_static_IP_windows.bat`` available in the ``<GitHub respository>\scripts\host`` folder to allow you to enable/disable a static IP address on your host Windows machine.
 This Batch File scripts can be run from a command prompt.
 You can also check the internet for instructions on how to configure your computer.

 Open a web browser and connect to Pynq Jupyter Notebooks web portal
 ---------------------------------------------------------------------------

    * Using a web browser, enter the address  `http://pynq:9090 <http://pynq:9090>`_ or `http://192.168.2.99:9090 <http://192.168.2.99:9090>`_ if using a static IP.  **pynq** is the default hostname of the board.
 If you changed the hostname, you will need to change the address to match your hostname.

 You will need to change the hostname if multiple boards are connected to the same network. e.g. classroom teaching.
-See the `Frequently asked questions <13_faqs.html>`_ to change the hostname.
+See the `Frequently asked questions <14_faqs.html>`_ to change the hostname.